 It is for these reasons that many tax researchers have questioned the deterrence theory framework as the most appropriate model for explaining taxpayer behaviour.
 These researchers, instead, suggest that taxpayer attitudes towards the tax system and paying tax need to be incorporated into theoretical accounts of non-compliance.
-A number of investigations of attitudes toward, and beliefs about, taxation and its evasion have now been undertaken16.
-The findings of these studies suggest that taxpayer attitudes towards the tax system, and the way taxpayers feel treated by a tax authority are important in explaining taxpayer non-compliance17.
+A number of investigations of attitudes toward, and beliefs about, taxation and its evasion have now been undertaken (for recent studies in the Australian context see Braithwaite, Reinhart, Mearns & Graham, 2001; Wallschutzky, 1984; 1986; Wearing & Headey, 1997; Wenzel, Murphy, Ahmed & Mearns, 2003).
+The findings of these studies suggest that taxpayer attitudes towards the tax system, and the way taxpayers feel treated by a tax authority are important in explaining taxpayer non-compliance (for those interested in a more detailed discussion of the deterrence versus attitude approaches to tax compliance behaviour they are directed to McKerchar, 2001).